diego-aquino/mediakit/README.md

 ## How to use

-You can download a video with MediaKit by running:
+You can download a video with Mediakit by running:

 ```bash
 mediakit <video_url> [<output_path>]